stackhpc/magnum-capi-helm/README.rst

 has been built to include kubernetes.
 There are community maintained packer build pipelines here: https://image-builder.sigs.k8s.io/capi/capi.html

+Or you can grab prebuilt images from our `azimuth image releases <https://github.com/stackhpc/azimuth-images/releases/latest>`__.
+Images are available in the `manifest.json` file, and are named in the format `ubuntu-<ubuntu release>-<kube version>-<date and time of build>`.

 The above image needs to have the correct os-distro property set when uploaded to Glance.
 For example:::